The Daytrippers

 The Daytrippers is a 1996 independent comedy-drama film written and directed by Greg Mottola in his feature directorial debut.
 It stars Hope Davis, Stanley Tucci, Anne Meara, Parker Posey and Liev Schreiber.

 Plot

-Eliza (Hope Davis) discovers a love letter that may prove that her husband Louis (Stanley Tucci) is having an affair, so she decides to go to New York City and confront him.
+In the morning after Thanksgiving, Eliza (Hope Davis) discovers a love letter featuring a poem that suggests that her husband Louis (Stanley Tucci) is having an affair with a woman named Sandy.
+So she decides to go to New York City and confront him.
 Her family, including her parents Jim (Pat McNamara) and Rita (Anne Meara), her sister Jo (Parker Posey), and Jo's live-in boyfriend Carl (Liev Schreiber), go along for the ride in the family station wagon from Long Island.
+During the car ride, Carl talks about the book that he's writing.
+A surrealist story about a man with a dog's head who uses the fame he gets from his deformity to preach his political beliefs.